vitelabs/vite-wiki/docs/dex/README.md

 ## ViteX Coin （VX）

 VX is the coin native to the VX platform.
-VX holders enjoy benefits in the form of dividends as the trading and listing fees collected by the exchange are distributed back to VX holders.
+VX holders enjoy benefits in the form of dividends as the trading fees collected by the exchange are distributed back to VX holders.

 ### VX Basics

-* **Total supply**: 100 million
+* **Total supply**: **29,328,797**
 * **Smallest denomination**: $10^{-18}$
-* **Features**: VX holders receive daily dividends from a shared dividend pool which aggregates the trading & listing fees accumulated by ViteX and redistributes back to VX holders.
+* **Features**: VX holders receive daily dividends from a shared dividend pool which aggregates the trading fees accumulated by ViteX and redistributes back to VX holders.
 * **Distribution**: VX will have no private sale nor public sale.
 The only way to obtain VX is through mining.
 VX can be mined in five ways:
   - Trading as mining: whenever a trader takes an order off the order book, they get VX.
   - Staking as mining: since ViteX is a dApp on the Vite platform, ViteX requires quota in order to properly allocate computing resources on the Vite platform.
 By staking VITE for the benefit of ViteX, users receive VX as a reward.
-  - Referring as mining: for every friend that you bring to trade on ViteX (via a personal referral code), you are rewarded with VX.
+  - Referring as mining: for every friend that you bring to trade on ViteX (via a personal referral code), you are rewarded with VX in terms of 5% of VX mined by the invitee through trading.
+Your friend will get additional 2.5%.
   - Market-making as mining: place orders to boost liquidity on ViteX and get rewarded with VX.
   - Listing as mining: a user that lists a new trading pair receives VX.
-* **Release schedule**: 100 million VX will be released over the course of two years at a fixed percentage rate.
+* **Release schedule**: All VX will be released over the course of 8 years and 3 months.

 ### VX Distribution Schedule

-After the launch of VX mining, there will be two phases of VX release with the total supply set to 100,000,000 with no inflation.
-All VX will be mined in about 2 years.
+After the launch of VX mining, there will be two phases of VX release with the total supply set to ***29,328,797*** with no inflation.

 * **Phase 1**: Buffer Phase.
-In Phase 1 a fixed amount of 10,000 VX will be released daily
+In Phase 1 a fixed amount of 10,000 VX will be released daily.
+Phase 1 ends on December 6, 2019.

 * **Phase 2**: Standard Phase.
 In this phase, all un-mined VX will be released according to below schedule:

-  * Year 1: **0.5%** daily decrement rate.
-477,032.36 VX will be released on the first day while 76,939.48 will be released on the last day.
+  * Sub-phase 1: Starting at 10,000 from December 7, 2019, daily release will increase for 90 days at a fixed rate of **1.80435%**, until reaching **50,000** on March 6, 2020
-  * Year 2: **0.2%** daily decrement rate.
-76,785.60 VX will be released on the first day.
+  * Sub-phase 2: Starting from March 7, 2020, daily release decreases at a rate of **0.189724%**

 ![](~/images/vx-release-chart-en.png)